Here is how to find a journal article when you already have a citation:

-2. Click "Journal Search" in the top banner.
+2. Click "Journal Titles" in the top banner.
 Type the title of the journal (not of the article).

 3. In this case, click "See all versions" to find the one with the correct year range.
 Not all journals will have this options & might go straight to step 3.